artruusi/parkdude-web-client/README.md

 # ParkDude-web-client

 ## Folder structure
-The React app is inside parkdude-web-client-folder ant it's structure is following:

 - `/src` source code folder
   - `/components` all components which are rendered into the view